 All teams, incuding those staying in on-campus housing, will need to arrange transportation to the Nutter Center.

 The attire for the opening ceremony is casual and festive.
 Team attire varies.
 Some teams may wear their team shirts and fun hats.
 Other teams may dress in costumes based on a theme to represent their state or the location of the National Tournament.
 Some teams may bring their school mascot costume to be included in the Parade of States.
 Teams are encouraged to join in the festivities by showing their team spirit in creative, appropriate ways.

 We are making every effort to seat all the students and at least two coaches from each team together for both the Opening and Awards Ceremony.
 This will depend upon a reasonable number of students for each team.
 Please be sure to leave room at the end of your team’s row for the students who are in the Parade of States.
 All others must sit in open seating and no other arrangements will be made for reserved seating.
-Team seating assignments will be posted on the website and distributed to the coaches at registration.
 Members traveling with teams are not allowed to sit in designated VIP areas.

 Parade of States

-- Bring all supplies and materials with you need for the parade.
+Bring all supplies and materials with you needed for the parade.

 - Teams will stay in the designated order.

 - When the Parade of States begins, students will proceed, in alternating order (stage left and right) along the front of the stage and proceed down the center aisle toward the back of the arena.

 - B Teams will turn left at the end of the center aisle and proceed directly to the assigned team seating locations.

 - C Teams will turn right at the end of the center aisle and proceed directly to the assigned team seating locations.